Psychic detective: Prominent cases

 In Sydney, Australia, in 1996, a Belgian-born Sydney psychic, Phillipe Durant was approached by the fiancé of missing Paula Brown to help locate her.
 Durante told police the location of the body of Brown.
-She was found less than two kilometres of the spot he had indicated in Port Botany, New South Wales, by a lorry driver who came across the body.
+She was found less than two kilometres from the spot he had indicated in Port Botany, New South Wales, by a lorry driver who came across the body.
 "Even though the body was discovered purely by chance, the speculation by a clairvoyant appears to have been uncannily accurate", a police spokeswoman conceded.
 Durant had used a plumb bob and a grid map, combined with some hair from the victim.